What is Federalism Under the New Deal Best Characterized As?

 Introduction to the New Deal Era

 To understand the transformation of federalism, one must first understand the desperation of the 1930s.
-Practically speaking, before the New Deal, the United States operated under a philosophy known as Dual Federalism, often described as "layer cake federalism. " In this model, the federal government and the state governments operated in distinct spheres.
+Which means before the New Deal, the United States operated under a philosophy known as Dual Federalism, often described as "layer cake federalism. " In this model, the federal government and the state governments operated in distinct spheres.
 The federal government handled foreign policy, national defense, and interstate commerce, while states managed internal policing, education, health, and social welfare.

 The Shift to Cooperative Federalism